PaulVanDev/PrescriptiveAnalysis/README.md

 # Prescriptive Analysis  (or Machine Learning Control)

 The very inspirational graph below is well know among the data science community.
-It first describes the development of analytics through the decades - descriptive analytics before 00s, diagnostic analytics and the focus on data mining after 00s, more emphase on predictive analytics with the emergence of data science and the democratization of DS tools, prescriptive analytics for the future... - or it can also describe the process workflow of a data science project in function of the effort and time that it's possible to put in.
+It first describes the development of analytics through the decades - descriptive analytics before 00s, diagnostic analytics and the focus on data mining after 00s, more emphase on predictive analytics with the emergence of data science from 10s, prescriptive analytics for the 20s (now?) - or it can also describe the process workflow of a data science project in function of the effort and time that it's possible to put in.
 Depending on whether you have a week or months, the insights can come from a good first statistical analysis or a full predictive analysis.

 However if the first three kind of analytics are relatively obvious, the last one - prescriptive analytics - often rise questions.
 What is it?
 How to do that?